-Youqine Lefèvre (b.
-1993, CN) is a Belgian visual artist currently based in Brussels, Belgium.
-Her artistic practice, combining photography, archives, video, text and research, is an exploration of the relationship between the intimate and the political.
+Youqine Lefèvre (1993, CN) is a Belgian lens-based artist of Asian descent currently living and working in Brussels, Belgium.
+Her artistic practice combines photography, archives, video, research and text, and explores the relationship between the intimate and the political.

 © Anne-Sophie Guillet